ericpan64/ericpan64.github.io/app/static/writing/essays/2025-8_FancyRugDilemma.md

 The abstract realm preserves ideals while avoiding reality's imperfections.
 As someone with two master's degrees, I understand the appeal.
 We need abstraction to transform reality - this capacity has made humans Earth's dominant species [[5]](#footnotes).
 Yet abstraction also offers escape.

 I occupy an uncommon middle.
-Some days I obsess over keeping API expenses under $10; other times I drop $200 on basketball shoes for my dust-collecting collection.
+Some days I obsess over keeping API expenses under $10; other times I drop hundreds on basketball shoes for my dust-collecting (but dope) collection.
 I'll agonize over a $20 meal while nonchalantly spending thousands on tuition.
 Our unconscious standards make some "fancy rug" decisions simpler than others.

-Thanks to my immigrant parents' hard work, I grew up upper-middle class, inheriting both their appreciation for making something from nothing and my own taste for fancy rugs.
-I pride myself on frugality [[6]](#footnotes) partly to honor their American dream pursuit.
+Thanks to my immigrant parents' (and grandparents') hard work, I grew up upper-middle class, inheriting both their appreciation for making something from nothing and my own taste for fancy rugs.
+Sometimes I pride myself on frugality [[6]](#footnotes) partly to honor their frugal and resourceful pursuit of the American dream.
 Yet what's the point of hoarding money if we suppress ourselves from experiences, communities, and values worth expressing?
 My journey chases different fancy rugs than my parents faced, with lower stakes and safety nets they never had.

 ## My Own Palace of Abstractions